Supply Chain Scorecard Insights

 DC supervisors could see that something was wrong.
 They couldn't see why.

-Lowe's Supply Chain Scorecard answered one question well: how are we performing?
+The Supply Chain Scorecard answered one question well: how are we performing?
 For leadership review, that's enough.
 For DC supervisors managing shifts, departments, and individual employees across complex distribution environments, it was the wrong question entirely.
 They needed to move through data — from building to department to the exact driver causing the problem.
 The existing system had no model for that.

 System Failure